callstackincubator/flutter-sorted-chips-row/README.md

       ref: COMMIT_ID
 ```

-For details see the [dart documentation on Git dependencies](https://www.dartlang.org/tools/pub/dependencies#git-packages)
+For details see the [Dart documentation on Git dependencies](https://www.dartlang.org/tools/pub/dependencies#git-packages)

 ### Using in code